Flight Instruments

 - They must be periodically set to the magnetic compass

-- The Earth constantly rotates at 15° per hour
+- The Earth constantly rotates at 15° per hour, and the gyro is rigid in space

 - Thus, the heading error will accumulate at least at 15° per hour